oreillymedia/production-resources/oriole/index.md

 title: Oriole Guidelines and Resources
 ---

-# O'Reilly Oriole Guidelines and Resources
+# O'Reilly Oriole Author Guide to Working with Atlas and LaunchBot

 Oriole is a unique new medium that blends code, data, text, and video into a narrated learning experience with executable content.

 To learn more and see examples, please go <a href="http://www.oreilly.com/oriole/">here</a>.
 Safari members can also see the complete collection <a href="https://www.safaribooksonline.com/oriole/">here</a>.

-# Author's Guide: Creating an Oriole with Atlas and LaunchBot

-## Introduction

-The following guide will help you get up and running with Atlas and LaunchBot.
-We'll help you install and set up:

-* Git
-* Docker
-* Atlas
-* LaunchBot

 ## Installation and Configuration